The real shift from “learning” to actually speaking.

 You can memorize “gözəl,” “yaxşı,” and “pis” all day, but that doesn’t make your Azerbaijani sound real.
 Emotional words are what make the language come alive:

-- “Canım” | [Ca-nım] | My dear/sweetheart
+- “Canım” | [Ca-nım] | Used for my dear or sweetheart

-- “Ay sağ ol” | [Ay sağ ol] | Thank you | Good job | When someones does/gives exactly what you wanted
+- “Ay sağ ol” | [Ay sağ ol] | Thank you | Good job | Said when someone does or gives exactly what you wanted

 - “Nolar?” | [No-lar] | Please | Technically, it’s Nə olar, but you won’t see or hear it in this format.